Germany–Hong Kong relations: Trade

-Social and Cultural
+Social and cultural exchanges

 Reflecting Germany's diverse activities in Hong Kong, there were about 1,050 German nationals resided in Hong Kong as at the end of 2014.
 Hong Kong had hosted 213 802 German tourists in 2015.
 The German Chamber of Commerce, Hong Kong is one of the largest European Chambers in Hong Kong which provides networking opportunities in Hong Kong, Asia Pacific and Germany.

 Both Germany and Hong Kong have offered "Working Holiday Programs".
-The program allows 300 youngsters to holiday in Germany or Hong Kong and to take temporary employment as needed to cover the expenses of their visit for a maximum period of 12 months.
+The program allows 300 young adults to holiday in Germany or Hong Kong and to take temporary employment as needed to cover the expenses of their visit for a maximum period of 12 months.
 In addition, German and Hong Kong universities have established notable amount of partnerships for research and educational purpose.

 Incidents

 2014 Umbrella Movement

 In 2014, Hong Kong had seen a large scale protest, the Umbrella Movement, in striving for full democracy in Hong Kong.
-German Chancellor Angela Merkel responded to the incident and pressured Hong Kong government by stressing that freedom of speech should remain guaranteed by law in Hong Kong.
+German Chancellor Angela Merkel responded to the incident and pressured the Hong Kong government by stressing that freedom of speech should remain guaranteed by law in Hong Kong.
 At a function to celebrate the 24th anniversary of German reunification attended by the Hong Kong Chief Secretary, Carrie Lam, Germany's Consul-General to Hong Kong, Nikolaus Graf Lambsdorff, responded to the incident stressing, " ... especially in the light of our own recent German history, I believe that Hong Kong can be proud of its youth.
 I am sure that the efforts to make Hong Kong more democratic will be good for Hong Kong politically, but also economically".
 At a reunification party in Leipzig, German president Joachim Gauck compared the spirit of Hong Kong's pro-democracy protesters to German protesters in the late 1980s and early 1990s.
 He said the protesters "overcame their fear of their oppressors because their longing for freedom was greater".
-The statement was made one day before Gauck met the Chinese Premier Li Keqiang.
+The statement was made one day before Gauck met the then-Chinese Premier Li Keqiang.

 During the Umbrella Movement, seven police officers were sued for the incidence of Beating of Ken Tsang.
 The police officers were sentenced to jail in February 2017.
 A mass gathering of the Hong Kong police officers and supporters was organized to support the police officers.
 During the mass gathering, a speaker described the police officers as the persecuted Jews in World War II.
 In response, German consulate expressed through Facebook that the comparison between the Jewish victims being massacred and suppressed by the Nazi state authority and the Hong Kong police officers being sentenced for abuse of power was absolutely inappropriate.

 2016 Würzburg train attack

-In the 2016 Würzburg train attack, 4 Hongkongers were attacked and seriously injured on a train.
-Hong Kong Chief Executive condemned the attack as he sent a team of immigration officers to accompany the victims’ relatives to Germany.
+In the 2016 Würzburg train attack, four Hongkongers were stabbed and seriously injured on a train.
+Hong Kong Chief Executive condemned the attack as he sent a team of immigration officers to accompany the victims' relatives to Germany.
 Officers from the Hong Kong Economic and Trade Office in Berlin were dispatched to visit the injured.
 Amber alert was issued on Germany by the Hong Kong government as a response to the incident.